btskinner/rworkshop/_modules/modeling.md

 console, we can and will store the output in an object.

 First, let’s compute the same t-test but in a regression framework.
+Because we assumed equal variances between the distributions in the t-test above (`var.equal = TRUE`), we should get the same results as we did before.

 ``` r
 ## compute same test as above, but in a linear model